 - A member of DP will get in touch with you and verify the details you have submitted.

-- If the application is processed, you will get a Demat account number along with a client ID which you can use for online access.
+- If the application is processed, you will get a Demat account number along with a client ID which you can use for the account online.

-- You need to pay some fees such as annual maintenance and the transaction fee (monthly basis).
+- You need to pay some account opening charges such as annual maintenance charge and the transaction fee (monthly basis).
 The fee differs from one to another Depository Participant.
-Some DPs charge a flat fee for each transaction while some charge a percentage to the total transaction value.
+Some DPs charge a fat fee for each transaction while some charge a percentage to the total transaction value.
 DPs also charge for converting shares from physical forms to electronic ones, or vice-versa.

 - There is no limit on the minimum number of securities to keep your account active.